Privacy Policy

 We retain personal data for as long as necessary to fulfill the purposes outlined in this policy or as required by law:

-- Account Information: We keep your account registration details and profile information as long as your account is active.
-If you delete your Linked API account or request deletion, we will remove or anonymize your personal data from our active databases, generally within 30 days (except as noted below for legal requirements).
-Some residual data may temporarily remain in backups, which will be purged according to our regular backup retention schedule.
+- Account information.
+We keep your account registration and profile details for as long as your account is active.
+If you delete your Linked API account or request deletion, we remove or anonymize your personal data from our active systems within 30 days, except where we must retain specific data for the legal reasons described below.
+Residual copies in backups are purged on our rolling backup cycle, not exceeding 30 days after deletion from active systems.

-- Legal Obligations and Disputes: We may retain certain information if necessary to comply with legal obligations (for instance, transaction records for accounting, or information required by financial regulations) or to resolve disputes/enforce our agreements.
-In such cases, we will retain data only for the period required by applicable law or the duration of the dispute and then delete it when no longer necessary.
+- Legal obligations and disputes.
+We may retain certain information where necessary to comply with legal obligations (for example, transaction records for accounting) or to resolve disputes or enforce our agreements, only for the period required by applicable law or the duration of the dispute, after which it is deleted.

 After the applicable retention periods, we will securely erase or anonymize personal data.
 Where data is anonymized (so it can no longer be associated with an individual), we may retain it indefinitely for statistical purposes without further notice to you.